Golfer’s Elbow

 Indeed, Golfer’s Elbow is similar to a tennis elbow, which occurs on the lateral side of the elbow.

-Both these conditions are not limited to those who play golf or tennis but can affect anyone who does repetitive movement with their for usually builds pain usually builds up with time and can get quite intense if the condition is not looked after.
+Both these conditions are not limited to those who play golf or tennis but can affect anyone who does repetitive movement their for usually builds pain usually builds up with time and can get quite intense if the condition is not looked after.

 Therefore, rest, massage and specific exercises are well recommended.